 - Confident balancing and turning with their feet up.
 They should ideally be able to glide along for 10 seconds or more.
 If they are able to glide, it will take away the urgency from learning to pedal.

-- Fit their pedal bike correctly, with the balls of their feet on the ground while sitting in the saddle.
+- Fit their pedal bike correctly, with the their feet on the ground while sitting in the saddle.

 Find out more on our post – How To Teach Your Child To Ride A Bike Confidently And Safely

-Best balance bike for toddler (2 – 3 year old)?
+What Is The Best balance bike for 2 – 3 year old Toddler?

-There are many reasons why the LittleBig is one of the best balance bikes for a 2 or 3 year old:
+There are many reasons why the LittleBig is one of the best balance bikes for a 2 or 3 year old toddler:

-- Chunky tyres allow a smooth, comfortable ride
+- Chunky tyres and smooth rolling wheels allow a smooth, comfortable ride

 - Sustainable & eco-friendly. with reduced material waste and assurance of a long product life.